 1. Reduce fat, especially harmful fats

-Healthy fats include avocado, flax, hemp, coconut, and olive oil.
+Healthy fats include avocado, flax, hemp, coconut oil, and olive oil.
 Wild-caught fish, grass-fed butter and various nuts are also excellent sources of those essential fatty acids needed for optimal health.

 Conversely, saturated, hydrogenated and toxic fats are challenging to digest and lead to high cholesterol levels.